janne02/server_be_hyte/README.md

 I couldnt get it working that when user deletes their own account it doesnt logout and you need to manually press logout button to finalize user deletion

 # Contributors
-course teachers: Matti Peltoniemi and Ulla Sederlöf at Metropolia UAS.
+Course teachers: Matti Peltoniemi and Ulla Sederlöf at Metropolia UAS.

-jhgsjhsgjhjghs